 (e) use reasonable endeavours to enter into an AUG Expert Contract with the selected bidder; and

-(f) perform the Transporter obligations, and exercise the Transporters rights, in accordance with the AUG Expert Contract.
+(f) perform the CDSP obligations, and exercise the CDSP rights, in accordance with the AUG Expert Contract.

-10.2.3 Without prejudice to the requirements of the AUG Document, the Transporters may seek guidance or direction of the Committee in relation to anything they propose to do or any other matter arising in connection with their activities under paragraph 10.2.1, and may act in accordance with such guidance or direction.
+10.2.3 Without prejudice to the requirements of the AUG Document, the CDSP may seek guidance or direction of the Committee in relation to anything they propose to do or any other matter arising in connection with their activities under paragraph 10.2.1, and may act in accordance with such guidance or direction.

 10.2.4 This paragraph 10.2 shall apply on each occasion on which an AUG Expert is to be appointed.